Secure CheckoutPersonal information is secured with SSL technology.

-Engaged Research for Community Resilience to Climate Change is a guide on integrating science into urban, regional and coastal planning activities as part of an effort to build truly sustainable communities that can withstand climate change.
-This requires a shift in the traditional thinking of academic researchers who must now work across disciplines, focus on the real-world human impacts of climate change, and strategize how the science can be used to advocate for change.
-This book will appeal to a wide audience, including university administrators looking to create and sustain interdisciplinary research groups, community and state officials, non-profit and community advocates, and more.
+Engaged Research for Community Resilience to Climate Change is a guide to successfully integrating science into urban, regional, and coastal planning activities to build truly sustainable communities that can withstand climate change.
+It calls for a shift in academic researchers’ traditional thinking by working across disciplines to solve complex societal and environmental problems, focusing on the real-world human impacts of climate change, and providing an overview of how science can be used to advocate for institutional change.

 - Focuses on the process of building a successful, active partnership between climate change researchers and climate resilience professionals

 - Provides case studies of university-community partnerships in building climate resilience

 - Includes interviews and contributors from a wide variety of disciplines engaged in climate resilience partnerships

 University administrators and researchers in climate adaptation or related fields including climatology, meteorology, coastal science, ecology, geosciences, geography, and land use planning and policy

 2. Planning Theory/Traditions in Urban Planning

 4. The Origin of the Institute for Sustainable Communities

 5. Discoveries & Research